microsoft/MixedRealityToolkit-Unity/Documentation/CrossPlatform/UsingARFoundation.md

     ![iOS Settings](../Images/CameraSystem/UncheckStripEngineCodeiOS.png)

     > [!NOTE]
     > Unchecking Strip Engine Code is the short term solution to an error in Xcode [#6646](https://github.com/microsoft/MixedRealityToolkit-Unity/issues/6646).
-We are working on a long term solution for MRTK 2.3.0.
+We are working on a long term solution.

 1. Build and run the scene